colehahn/Study-Buddy/DeveloperGuide.md

       * `src/test/java` holds all of the tests for our java classes

 ## How to build the software.
 *  To build the software, clone our repository from https://github.com/colehahn/Study-Buddy.
-Run ‘maven compile’.
+Run `mvn compile`.

 ## How to test the software
 * Go to where the maven tests are located, and then click on run all tests (`mvn test`)